terra-ops/terra-app/docs/install.md

 The hostnames [local.computer](http://local.computer) and all subdomains (*.local.computer) resolve to the default docker-machine IP: 192.168.99.100

-You can use "local.computer" as the host for your apps if you are using the Docker toolbox.
+You can use "local.computer" as the host for your projects if you are using the Docker toolbox.

 If you create more docker machines, or change the default one, it might not have the same IP.
 Make sure your docker machine always has that IP if you don't want to set your own DNS or load sites via IP.